GSK plans $1 million prize to jump-start "electroceuticals"

-LONDON GlaxoSmithKline, Britain's biggest drugmaker, is placing a small but important bet on a new way of treating diseases by targeting electrical signals in the body.
+LONDON GlaxoSmithKline (GSK.L), Britain's biggest drugmaker, is placing a small but important bet on a new way of treating diseases by targeting electrical signals in the body.

-The company said on Wednesday it would offer a $1 million prize to stimulate innovation in the field, as well as funding up to 40 researchers working in external laboratories.
+The company said on Wednesday it would offer a $1 million (652 thousand pounds) prize to stimulate innovation in the field, as well as funding up to 40 researchers working in external laboratories.

 The initiative is a long-term gamble on the promise of a new kind of medicine, using electrical impulses rather than the chemicals or biological molecules found in today's drugs.